 4 Ways to Leave a Spiritual Legacy

-- Tell Your Family’s Stories – Share the stories that tell of God’s miraculous activity around you and of His faithfulness to you and your family.
+Share the stories that tell of God’s miraculous activity around you and of His faithfulness to you and your family.
 Weave them into the fabric of your family history.
 Don’t let yourself or your children forget!
+You can help them remember these God stories with spiritual markers.
+(See “3 Benefits of Spiritual Markers.“)

-- Stand Firm in Shaky Times -Trials not only work our faith, they can also prove our faith works.
+Trials not only work our faith, they can also prove our faith works.
 If you make the truth of God’s Word the bedrock for your life, when difficulty comes you will stand firm.
 An unshakeable faith in shaky times is the most effective testimony you can give your children.
+(Also see “6 Ways God Uses Trials in a Believer’s Life” and “Trials Prove Our Faith Works.“)

-Video Bonus!
-I shared this “Hope of Legacy” message with my own church family recently!
+I shared this “Hope of Legacy” message with my own church family a while back!
 I would be honored for you to watch.